jorgebucaran/hyperapp/README.md

 ### Mounting

-To mount your application in a page, we need a DOM element.
+To mount your application on a page, we need a DOM element.
 This element is referred to as the application container.
 Applications built with Hyperapp always have a single container.

 ```jsx
 app(state, actions, view, container)